xeolabs/xeometry/README.md

 viewer.destroy();
 ````

-### Loading glTF models
+#### Loading models

-You can load multiple glTF models into a xeoviz at the same time.
-You can even load separate copies of the same model.
+You can load multiple glTF models into a viewer at the same time.
+You can also load separate copies of the same model.

-Load two glTF models into a xeoviz:
+Load two glTF models into a viewer:
 ````javascript
 viewer.load("gearbox", "./GearboxAssy.gltf",
     function () {